NervanaSystems/ngraph-python/doc/proposals/op_containers.md

 This has a very nice unifying property to computational graphs, but the full ramifications are unclear.

+After further discussion, this is underway in our serialization/container joint implementation plan (since both affect the op_graph definition so much).

 # Proposal 3

+_NOTE: This has not garnered much interest and is not currently being pursued._

 A further extension of proposal 1 (independent of proposal 2) is to stop storing edge information in the Op's themselves, but instead store them in the Containers.
 Combining this with `tombstone` edges (phantom edges marking deletion) we could support non mutating graph modifications (just layer